bushong-google/mdk-scratch/README.md

 (This is currently a stub README.)

-The following will create and active a virtual environment and then build a wheel file:
+The following will create and activate a virtual environment and then build a wheel file:

 ```